rgrannell1/mchof/README.md

     </tr>
 </table>

-For even more time-intensive processes - such as joining together large data structures using Reduce or running expensive predicates over a dataset - the performance gain grows proportional to the number of cores used.
+for computationally intensive processes the performance grows proportional to the number of cores used.